 Located within Theodore Wirth, you’ll find Wirth Lake and a fabulous beach.
 Wirth Lake Beach features a floating swim dock, a fishing pier, a sand volleyball court, a picnic area, a playground/tot lot, dressing rooms and restrooms.
 The beach is also accessible for wheelchair/walker access.
 Beach hours are 6 am – 10 pm, 7 days a week.
-A lifeguard is on duty from 11 am – 7 pm daily.

 Ready for adventure?
 Theodore Wirth is one of the premier mountain biking locations in the Minneapolis-Saint Paul metro area, boasting more than 12 miles of single-track trails.
 Beginner and intermediate riders should try out the Area 36 trail, which features a physically demanding but technically easy ride.
 For expert riders, the Brownie Lake Loop offers quite the adrenaline rush with its steep rock climbs, descents and drops.
 Pro tip: You can park at The Trailhead and use it as a launching point for your ride.

 In winter, the park is all about fat tire biking.
 The Loppet Foundation grooms and maintains three single-track fat-tire biking and snowshoeing trails in North Wirth: Area 36 (2.5 miles, easy), 45 North (1.5 miles, intermediate) and Conundrum (1.25 miles, advanced).
 Additional fat biking trails are managed by Minnesota Off Road Cyclists (MORC), these include the North Loop (Back 40) (3.5 miles), South Loop (.66 miles), Glenwood Spur (1 mile), Southwest Loop (1.9 miles, intermediate) and Brownie Lake Loop (1.5 miles, intermediate to extreme).